Listen To This Article - Click Play

 Nearly 40 years after his death, there is still a vocal group of passionate fans who believe that Elvis Presley never truly left the building.
 Now more than ever, the Smoky Mountains are a hotbed of supposed sightings of the King.
 The dominant conspiracy theory is as follows:

 Having tired of fame, Elvis faked his own death in 1977 in Memphis, Tennessee and immediately drove six hours east to the Smoky Mountains.
 For the next four decades, Presley has lived under the radar, breaking into unoccupied cabins and sleeping there for a few nights at a time.
-To support himself, the King secretly manages the Elvis & Hollywood Legends Museum in Pigeon Forge under an assumed name.
 When he gets the urge to perform, Presley earns a little extra money by working as an aging Elvis impersonator at the Memories Theatre.

 On the internet, a few vacationers claim to have found evidence that Elvis stayed in their cabin: his signature sunglasses on a nightstand, sparkly capes on the floor, half-eaten peanut butter and bacon sandwiches on the kitchen table, etc.